csiro-dcfp/pangeo_hpc/README.md

 	git clone https://github.com/csiro-dcfp/pangeo_hpc.git
 	```

 5. If you don't already have a pangeo-like conda environment (containing `jupyter`, `xarray`, `dask`...), create one using the `environment.yml` file in this repo.
-This should only take a few minutes with a decent internet connection and and file system that supports lots of small files:
+This should only take a few minutes with a decent internet connection and and file system that supports lots of small files.
+If you have permission to install into your conda `(base)` environment (e.g. if you install conda yourself) it's fastest to do this step with mamba, which works like conda but is written in C++.
+Otherwise you can use conda to create the environment:
 	```
+	# If you can install into (base)
+	conda install mamba -y
+	mamba env create -f environment.yml

+	# Otherwise
 	conda env create -f environment.yml
 	```
 	This will create a new conda environment called `pangeo`.
-If you wish to use a different name:
+If you wish to use a different name, e.g.:
 	```
 	conda env create --name <different_name> -f environment.yml
 	```